simon-bonnedahl/toni-design/README.md

 Early production build at: https://toni-design.simonbonnedahl.dev/

-This is a full stack web application developed for a [Toni-Reklam](https://www.tonireklam.se/), a Swedish Signage company.
+This is a full stack web application developed for [Toni-Reklam](https://www.tonireklam.se/), a Swedish Signage company.
 The app has a design tool to create customizable signs.
 It also has a webstore connected to Sanity CMS with a collection of common signs.
 The first version is only focusing on Laser-engraved signs.
 At checkout the backend compiles and sends a the production files to the laser-machine.